Definition and types of unemployment

 Unemployment implies a loss of individual income, affecting consumption and reducing the demand for goods and services in the domestic market.

-This decrease can lead to lower production and more layoffs, creating a negative cycle that is difficult to break without economic intervention.
+This decrease can generate lower production and more layoffs, creating a negative cycle that is difficult to break without economic intervention.

-Socially, unemployment increases poverty, exacerbates marginalization, and can lead to physical and mental health problems, affecting the social fabric.
+Socially, unemployment increases poverty, increases marginalization and can lead to physical and mental health problems, affecting the social fabric.

-The increase in unemployment reduces tax revenue due to lower tax payments related to economic and labor activity.
+The increase in unemployment reduces tax collection due to lower payments of taxes linked to economic and labor activity.

 At the same time, the State must increase spending on social benefits and subsidies to support the unemployed, putting pressure on public finances.

-These fiscal pressures limit the government's ability to invest in infrastructure, education, and other sectors key to growth.
+These fiscal tensions limit the government's ability to invest in infrastructure, education and other key sectors for growth.

-In the long term, persistent unemployment hinders economic growth by wasting valuable human resources and creating inequalities.
+In the long term, persistent unemployment slows economic growth by wasting valuable human resources and generating inequalities.

 Solutions and policies for unemployment

-To combat unemployment, it is essential to implement effective policies that improve employability and foster a dynamic labor market.
+To combat unemployment, it is essential to implement effective policies that improve employability and promote a dynamic labor market.
 Education and innovation are key in this process.

 Furthermore, it is essential to promote an environment where labor flexibility allows adaptation to economic and technological changes, facilitating the creation and maintenance of jobs.